-Degree requirements may be satisfied after verifying degree-relevant governmental and/or professional certification, licensure and/or registry.
+Degree requirements may be satisfied by credit awarded for degree-relevant governmental and/or professional certification, licensure and/or registry.
 A student holding a degree-relevant certification, licensure and/or registry should contact the sponsoring agency, association or society to request official written verification is sent to CCAF/DFR, 130 West Maxwell Boulevard, Maxwell AFB, Alabama 36112-6613.
-Additional information on the Federal Aviation Administration Airframe and Powerplant certification is available on page 105.
+Additional information on the Federal Aviation Administration Airframe and Powerplant certification is available on pages 97-98.